alebastrov/java-junit-5-expected-exception/readme.md

 Note: it likely will not work with final fields, so you perhaps will need also remove 'final' modifier inside the class.
 Note: default class for hiding is ReflectiveOperationException.

+@ToDo add list of static members of classes to replace loggers!